Chipotle in Adobo: The Ultimate Guide to Flavor, Uses & Storage

-Why You Should Care About Chipotle Can Sauce
+Why You Should Care About Chipotle in Adobo

-If you're even mildly into spice, you've probably come across chipotle can sauce.
-But what makes this thick, smoky, fiery sauce so special?
-Whether you’re grilling burgers on a Sunday afternoon or jazzing up your rice bowl for dinner, chipotle can sauce is like the secret weapon in your culinary arsenal.
+If you're even mildly into spice, you've probably come across chipotle in adobo.
+But what makes this thick, smoky, fiery condiment so special?
+Whether you're grilling burgers on a Sunday afternoon or jazzing up your rice bowl for dinner, chipotle in adobo is like the secret weapon in your culinary arsenal.

 This little can packs a flavor punch that's equal parts heat and harmony.
 In this article, we'll walk through everything from its origins to how to use it like a pro, plus some must-know buying tips.
 By the end, you'll be ready to elevate your dishes from basic to boss-level spicy.